PUBLIC SPEAKING ANXIETY: 8 STEPS FOR CONTROLLING THE FEAR

 Not the first-blush of love.
 Not the excruciating climb to the top of a roller-coaster.

+The fear of public speaking.
 Public speaking anxiety.

 For near 30% of Americans, it doesn’t get worse than public speaking.
 In fact according to the Chapman University’s Survey on American Fears, Public Speaking is America’s number one fear.
 (Note 1)